conan1iu/webscraping/README.md

 - Guide anyone who needs to take over this project or reuse the code elsewhere
 - Help others understand key problems encountered and solutions engineered (to inspire problem solving for any future problems)
-- Detail my reflections on:
-  - Possible improvements for next time
-  - Recommendations for future work
+- Detail my reflections on possible improvements for next time and recommendations for future work
-  - Notable findings and final remarks

 <br>